zamronypj/urlshort/README.md

 # urlshort

 <h2>What</h2>
 This is a PHP web application to shorten long URL.
+It is inspired  by web application such as <a href="http://bit.ly">http://bit.ly</a> or <a href="http://goo.gl">http://goo.gl</a>.

 <h2>Features</h2>
 It has 2 features: